 - Because it’s public, you can check to see whether someone else has already reported the bug you think you’ve found – and often there are workarounds posted in the same thread.

 - The forum software allows users to report bugs and request new features – but more importantly, it also allows users to vote on the bugs/features are that most important to them.
 Does this actually matter?
 Yes.
-For example, it was your feedback on the updated Import dialog in 6.2 that reversed Adobe’s decision.
-Some of the most popular feature requests, such as face recognition and HDR/Panorama merge were also implemented by popular demand.
+Some of the most popular feature requests, such as face recognition, HDR/Panorama merge and Color Grading were implemented by popular demand.
 Your votes do count.

 How do I report a bug or request a feature?

-- If your issue isn’t shown in the search results, click the Continue Creating Conversation button at the bottom of the page.
+- If your issue isn’t shown in the search results, click the Post button under the pop-up search results or the main blue Post button at the top of the forum product page.

-- Update the Title to a short phrase that describes your issue, such as “Lightroom: GPS data format is inaccurate”.
+- Enter a Subject that briefly describes your issue, such as “Lightroom Classic: GPS data format is inaccurate”.

-- Select the Conversation Type – “Problem” for a bug report, or “Idea” for a feature request.
+- From the Conversation Type radio buttons, select Idea for a feature request or Discussion for a bug report.
+(Here’s why Adobe wants them in Discussions rather than Bugs until they’re verified.)
 (Don’t worry if Adobe later changes this.
 Something you call a bug might be considered an enhancement or feature request if it’s working the way they originally designed it, but this is just a technicality.)

-How do I write a great bug report?
+What should I include in a great bug report?

 The more specific the information you provide in a bug report, the better the chances of the engineers being able to reproduce and fix your bug, so here’s a quick checklist.